Exclusion of Liability

-UNESCO is not responsible for any direct, indirect or consequential damages of any sort incurred by you in connection with your use of the Database.
+UNESCO is not responsible for any direct, indirect or consequential damages of any sort incurred by you in connection with your use of the Observatory.

 Nothing herein shall constitute or be considered to be a limitation upon or waiver of the privileges and immunities of UNESCO, all of which are specifically reserved.

-You may not publicly represent or imply that UNESCO is participating in, or has sponsored, approved or endorsed the manner or purpose of your use or reproduction of the Database.
+You may not publicly represent or imply that UNESCO is participating in, or has sponsored, approved or endorsed the manner or purpose of your use or reproduction of the Observatory.